OSIPI/osipi.github.io/pages/pages-root-folder/strategy-board.md

 {:.list-title}
 **SB meetings**

-- The first SB meeting will take place during the ISMRM 2020 (Sydney)
+- The first SB meeting was due to take place during the ISMRM 2020 (Sydney), but has been post-poned due to the cancellation of the ISMRM.

 {:.list-title}
 **SB links**